Configure Git Username and Email with git config

 /home/josh/projects/client-portal

-If Git prints the repository path, rerun the local git config command from there.
+If Git prints the repository path, set the local identity from that directory and retest the effective values.

 Git Refuses to Commit Because the Author Identity Is Unknown